microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaAdministrativeUnit.md

 ```

 ## Description
-the **New-EntraBetaAdministrativeUnit** cmdlet creates an administrative unit in Microsoft Entra ID.
+The **New-EntraBetaAdministrativeUnit** cmdlet creates an administrative unit in Microsoft Entra ID.

 ## Examples